geekclick/street-food/README.md

 ## Getting Started

-Follow these steps to set up StreetEats on your local machine.
+Follow these steps to set up WalkEat on your local machine.

 ### Installation